KempnerInstitute/kempner-hpc-handbook/_sources/development_and_runtime_envs/using_conda_env.md

     ```
     ```{note}
     You can also create the environment from a `yaml` file.
 Please see the [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)'s official documentation for more information.

     ```

+    You can also specify the list and order of channels to look for the software pacakges.

+    ```{tip}
+    conda config --add channels conda-forge
+    conda config --add channels bioconda

+    ```

 - Step 6: Check the location of the conda environment using the `mamba info --envs` command.
 This will show the list of conda environments and their locations.

     ```bash